Elena Cué: Charitable foundation

 In 2011, Elena Cué and Alberto Cortina created the Alberto and Elena Cortina Foundation with the stated purpose to promote, create, develop and aid individuals and projects with all kinds of charity and education aims, and with a special focus on children.
 The foundation started with various projects in parallel.
 In 2011 it helped the victims of the 2010 Haiti earthquake by distributing food aid during that year and by reconstructing homes and other infrastructures.
 The foundation also provides help to woman at risk of Social exclusion, free housing and a soup kitchen.
-In 2012 the foundation started the invisible kitchen service, through it food and other basic supplies are distributed to families in need at their own homes.
-Another project promoted Elena's foundation is the "Econosolidario", the only grocery store in Spain where the families designated by social services can use a card that holds points to "buy" the basic products they need.
+In 2012, the foundation started the invisible kitchen service, through it food and other basic supplies are distributed to families in need at their own homes.
+Another project promoted Cué's foundation is the "Econosolidario", the only grocery store in Spain where the families designated by social services can use a card that holds points to "buy" the basic products they need.

 Personal life

 In 1997, Elena Cué started a relationship with the businessman Alberto Cortina.
 They were married in 2000 at Cortina's estate "Las Cuevas".
-In 2006 their daughter Alejandra Cortina Cué was born.
+In 2006, their daughter Alejandra Cortina Cué was born.